Tyeia/wfbinder/content/Warframes/Gara.md

 ## Lore

 The person that would become Gara was one of the few that knew the [truth](https://wiki.warframe.com/w/Helminth "Helminth") of Warframes and had volunteered willingly to be turned into one.
-[Nihil](https://wiki.warframe.com/w/Nihil "Nihil") demanded she be glassed for her arrogance, and thus [[Ballas]] turned her into the Glass Warrior seemingly to spite the Glassmaker.
+[Nihil](https://wiki.warframe.com/w/Nihil "Nihil") demanded she be glassed for her arrogance, and thus [[4 - The Lotus' Disappearance/Important Characters/Ballas|Ballas]] turned her into the Glass Warrior seemingly to spite the Glassmaker.

 ### Glass Fragments
 >[[Grineer]]!
 Spread out!
 Crawl if you have to!
 I need more glass!
 It is the key to a power I've never seen!
 The power to kill... a [[Sentient]]!